pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 $ mkdir ~/.npm-global
 $ echo -e "export NPM_CONFIG_PREFIX=~/.npm-global\nexport PATH=\$PATH:~/.npm-global/bin" >> ~/.bashrc
 ```

-You will now need to reboot your machine.
+(Note: If you are using the Windows Subsystem for Linux, you will need to reboot your computer before continuing.)

-Once you have rebooted, re-run the previous command to install the pushkin-cli package.
+Now re-run the previous `npm install` command to install the pushkin-cli package.

 Confirm that pushkin-cli is installed by running